mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="TubeNode.ARNodeToYail" .dictionary .ro .bo} *ARNodeToYail* : Serialize the arnode to yail

+{:id="TubeNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="TubeNode.FillColor" .color} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.